soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 This represents the changes in the gradient direction to 1 , because we are moving down the gradient , but changing the output of the weights as little as possible.

 $d$ is a dimensional weight vector which  is a  $d * d$ matrix.
-Therefore, it can be used to fix huge dimensions as was our goal.
+Therefore, it can be used to fix huge dimensions(millions..!!) as was our goal.

 The Natural gradient descent can be defined as:-